nikhilkuyya/nikhilkuyya.github.io/README.md

 ## Nikhil Kuyya

 ## Career Summary
-Exploring the world of Front End Developer , Previously worked as DOT-NET Developer.
-I am inclined to work at different technologies with good practices and worked in diverse projects to gain understanding of software development process.
+I work on Front End Technologies.
+I also have experience in the Back-End development.
+I am inclined to work with different technologies with good practices and worked on diverse projects to gain an understanding of the software development process.
-I like to explore the technologies by attending workshops and develop application in different technologies.
-I also love to do scripting and automate the things.

 ## Work Experience

 ## Skills
   <dl>
-  <dt> Programming Languages :</dt> <dd>C#, Python, Javascript , Elm , NodeJS, Windows PowerShell</dd>
+  <dt> Programming Languages :</dt> <dd> C#, Javascript , Elm , Windows PowerShell</dd>
-   <dt> Frameworks         : </dt> <dd>Angular, React, Vue, DOTNET Frameworks</dd>
+   <dt> Frameworks         : </dt> <dd> Angular, React, Vue, DOTNET Frameworks</dd>
   </dl>

 ## Education